delmic/odemis/doc/develop/backend-api.rst

 In Odemis, we can take a short cut, and represent the emitter and the scanner as a single component.
 That is why Scanner inherit from Emitter.

+Note that the rotation, scale, resolution, and translation are interdependent.
+By convention, it is necessary to set them in this order to ensure that they don't modify previously defined values: Rotation > Scale > Resolution > Translation.

 .. py:class:: Scanner()

     .. py:attribute:: power